 Being a huge organization with millions of employees’ does not deter Walmart to take swift actions which result in Innovation and brings out innovative approaches to their retail offerings.

 2) Collaborative Approach: Delivering growth

 The Walmart team looked around and asked what else do their customers need?

 How can they embrace new technology and channels of distribution (e-commerce) to enhance their customer’s experience?

-How can they attract more footfalls into their hypermarkets or malls?
+Can they attract more footfalls into their hypermarkets or malls if they change?

 The answer was “Give people a place to gather, share, be entertained and feel good about Walmart”.

 The result is the birth of “Walmart Reimagined”.

 What is “Walmart Reimagined”?

 Walmart Reimagined is a unique concept that follows the core principle of Walmart i.e. “Everyday low prices” i.e. finding cost-effective solutions to harsh realities.